Skip to content

 Step 6

 Take the left fork, following a path uphill.
 This soon levels out, becoming a track that meanders through Park Wood.
 Pass a footpath sign on a post and, after 440 yards (402 metres) look out for a shallow circular depression in the ground just over a metre deep, immediately to the right of the track.
 This is the remains of one of the many sawpits, associated with ‘bodgers’ and the High Wycombe Chair industry.
 These were a common sight in the 19th century.
-After the sawpit, continue to a fork in the track just next to a small depression on the right, and marked by a white marker ahead of you on a post set back from the right fork (There is a fenced off clearing on your left).
+After the sawpit continue to a fork in the track just next to a small depression on the right.

 Step 7

 At the fork in the track, turn right past a more open area on the right containing a pond.
 This may be concealed by vegetation in the summer months.
-Pass to the right of the marker post, and then continue for 30 yards (27 metres) to another white marker post.
-Turn right onto a much narrower footpath, which wanders through trees, eventually turning left over a small fallen tree and heading gently downhill.
-As it curves right again, you'll cross a deep ditch.
-Soon after the ditch you'll reach a T-junction.
+Pass to the right of a marker post, and then continue for 30 yards (27 metres) to another white marker post.
+Turn right onto a much narrower footpath, which wanders through trees.
+The narrow path turns right past a fallen tree and then crosses a deep ditch to reach a T-junction.

 Step 8

 At the T-junction turn left, following the path downhill for 600 yards (548 metres).
+Ignore two joining paths next to footpath markers.
 On reaching a junction in front of a wooden kissing gate that leads into the conservation area at Small Dean Bank, turn right, following a sunken path uphill.
 The path curves to your left and follows the inside edge of the woodland, with Small Dean Bank on your left.
 After 200 yards (183 metres) you'll meet a crossing path leading to a gate on your left.
 Go through the gate, where you can pause to admire the far reaching views across the Saunderton Valley towards Bledlow Ridge and Lodge Hill.
 Cross Small Dean Bank on a steep downhill path that leads through a gate to the National Trust car park.

 Step 9